ppvalluri09/Regression/README.md

 # Regression
-Implementation of different types of Regression Techniques
+Implementation of different types of Regression Techniques implemented in Python just using Numpy and Matplotlib